About Jacob Molyneux, senior editor/blog editor

 1. Older nurses are often more empathetic.
 Chances are that in the last several decades every older nurse has been a patient, undergone surgery, become a parent and possibly a grandparent, encountered personal financial challenges, experienced the death of a close friend or family member, and much more.

 2. Death is not so frightening.
-Nurses have cared for people at all stages of the life cycle and know that, with […]
+Nurses have cared for people at all stages of the life cycle and know that, with planning and […]

 If You Want to Write, Do It (and Skip the ‘Weaseling Qualifiers’)